daisugiland/daisugi/STYLE_GUIDE.md

 ### Asynchronous

-  * Use Sync suffix for synchronous function when you have asynchronous version of the same function.
+  * Use Sync suffix for synchronous function when you have asynchronous version of the same function. [[+]](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking/#comparing-code)

+    > NodeJS implicit convention.

-  * Use when prefix for variables.
+  * Use when prefix for variables. [[+]](https://github.com/airbnb/javascript/issues/848#issuecomment-322093859)

+    > It sounds like then. a promise standard word

+    > It should mean 'when this happens'

     ✔️  Good